jnErfan/Web-Developers-Zone-Simple-React/README.md

 ## What To Do With This Website

-• There Is A Lot Of Web Developer Information Here \
+• There Is A Lot Of Web Developers Information Here \
 • You Can Choose Any Web Developer From This Website And \
 • You Can Give Job By Looking At Salary According To Your Budget.

 <br />

-### Connect with me:
+### Connect With Me:

 <img align="left" alt="codeSTACKr | YouTube" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/youtube.svg" />
 <img align="left" alt="codeSTACKr | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />